amabdelmongy/api-template/README.md

 ### Swagger documentation
   - Swagger generate file for last version of api under this link ```/swagger/v1/swagger.json```
   - I created another swagger file before start working under ```Git\Payment.Gateway\WebApi\docs\WebApi.swagger.json```
+### Docker
+  - Developing apps today requires so much more than writing code.
+Multiple languages, frameworks, architectures, and discontinuous interfaces between tools for each lifecycle stage creates enormous complexity.
+Docker simplifies and accelerates your workflow, while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project.
+  - Docker for Database SQL server.

 ### Database scripts
 Path under ```WebApi\DBScript\```